A 2025 Guide to Teaching English in China

 The good thing about it is you can earn a good paycheck and some extra bonuses and privileges.

-In most parts of China, the cost of living is still relatively low.
+In most parts of China, living costs are still relatively low.
 So, you’re likely to live comfortably on your salary and still have left with enough money to travel and save.

-China is known for its generous remuneration schemes and a wide range of benefits.
+China is known for its generous remuneration schemes and many benefits.
 It also offers many places to choose from.
 As a result, it has become one of the most sought-after teaching destinations.

 It is regarded as a high-paying country for foreign teachers in China.
 Still, where you teach determines how much you will be paid.
 This is true for both the city and the organization.

 Pay packages in China range between 1,500 USD and 4,000 USD per month.
-Your position along that salary scale will be determined by your experience, qualifications, and ability to overwhelm at job interviews.
+Your position along that salary scale will determine your experience, qualifications, and ability to overwhelm at job interviews.

 4. A unique personal and professional experience

-Teaching in China, in particular, is seen as a great plus.
-Because ESL teaching in a new culture displays initiative, flexibility, cultural awareness, and ambition.
+Teaching in China is mainly seen as a great plus because ESL teaching in a new culture requires initiative, flexibility, cultural awareness, and ambition.

 It also confirms to employers how comfortable you are teaching and living outside your comfort zone.
 Finally, it shows your adaptability and ability to transcend cultural barriers.